 - HANA is not live at 28,000 companies.
 It is owned as a license by that many companies.
 HANA does not have more than roughly 8,000 live customers.
 How do we know?
 Well, SAP’s stopped reporting live customers in 2015 for a reason.

 - SuccessFactors is on HANA?: SAP customers are not live on SuccessFactors on HANA.
-SAP is still testing an internal version of SuccessFactors on HANA as we covered in the article Did SAP Move SuccessFactors to HANA?
+SAP is still testing an internal version of SuccessFactors on HANA, as we covered in the article Did SAP Move SuccessFactors to HANA?

-- Analysis of Layoffs is Too Narrow?: Our analysis, which Mueller may be referring to as our articles on SAP’s layoffs, have been very widely read.
-We know they have been discussed within SAP as they did not provide the desired spin on the layoffs, is not merely based upon the layoffs alone.
+- Analysis of Layoffs is Too Narrow?: Our analysis, which Mueller may be referring to as our articles on SAP’s layoffs, has been very widely read.
+We know they have been discussed within SAP as they did not provide the desired spin on the layoffs, which is not merely based upon the layoffs alone.
 They are based upon field reports related to HANA and based upon years of research into HANA.

-- SAP Does Not Think Enough of HANA’s Prospects to Maintain a Large Contingent of HANA Resources, but Thinks Their Consulting Partners Should?: There is little reason to retain a good part of the HANA resources if HANA is never going to meet the projections that the company had for it.
+- SAP Does Not Think Enough of HANA’s Prospects to Maintain a Large Contingent of HANA Resources, but Thinks Their Consulting Partners Should?: There is little reason to retain a good part of HANA resources if HANA is never going to meet the projections that the company had for it.
 Consulting companies keep resources staffed for one reason, to be able to staff those resources.
 When one of the top resources in HANA in SAP, Thomas Jung, states that he wants to leave HANA to get “closer to his ABAP roots” that should tell you something about HANA’s future.